The Facebook page has many resources and comments.

 To learn how to read and pronounce the Gamilaraay words in the dictionary, click here.

 We are currently working on GY dictionary apps.
 A fairly simple app, gaaygaray, is available in the usual places.
 It has sound and is searchable.
+New apps, Gadjigadji, will be available soon.

 Hilary Smith has developed a number of powtoons illustrating basic conversational Gamilaraay, formatted as short, fun educational videos.
 To access these resources, click here.